liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/08-upgrading-themes/02-upgrading-6.2-themes-7.2/02-setting-up-the-development-environment/02-installing-the-theme-generator.markdown

     [node-gyp and Python](https://github.com/nodejs/node-gyp#installation).

 Nice job!
 Your npm environment is set up and the Liferay Theme Generator and dependencies are installed.
-Next, you can import the @product@ 6.2 theme to use the Liferay JS Theme Toolkit.
+Next, you can import the @sharepoint@ 6.2 theme to use the Liferay JS Theme Toolkit.